 The Maine Department of Education reports 2,192 homeless youth statewide (defined according to the McKinney-Vento Homeless Assistance Act) in the 2015-2016 school year (Maine Department of Education, 2016).
 This is about 200 more homeless youth than in 2014-2015.
 Roughly 700 homeless children statewide had disabilities, 500 were "unaccompanied youth" and 200 were categorized as "limited English proficiency students."
+According to OUT Maine, up to 40% of Maine homeless youth are LGTBQ+.
 The majority were classified as homeless because they were "doubled up" (defined as living with family, friends, or other non-relatives) and about 10% were in shelters or awaiting foster care.
 Many homeless youth likely live in Maine's largest cities, Portland, Lewiston, or Bangor.
 Data on homeless youth for Waldo County is not readily available, but it can be estimated by analyzing reports of 2015-2016 data from local school districts.
 These reports indicate 11 homeless youth were identified in RSU 3 (Brooks, Freedom, Jackson, Knox, Liberty, Monroe, Montville, Thorndike, Troy, Unity, and Waldo) and 20 were identified in RSU 53 (Burnham).
 In early 2017, communications with McKinney-Vento liaisons at Waldo County school districts identified two homeless youth in Winterport.